Should I Spy On My Kids While They’re Online?

 Sometimes children simply become addicted to the Internet itself, while not being in an inappropriate relationship.
 While this is bad enough, having your child vulnerable to predators is much, much worse.

 Here are some of the signs to be aware of.
 They don’t necessarily mean your child is in an inappropriate Internet relationship, but they are warning signs nonetheless.
-Read more…
+Read the rest of this entry »

 How to Monitor Your Teen’s Instant Messaging Activity